 - Moved heavy items toward center of frame

-- Addressed carpet issues (plywood, firm mat)
+- Addressed carpet with plywood or firm mat

 - Switched monitor to arm mount (if screen-shake specific)